broadinstitute/gatk-sv/website/docs/modules/main_vcf_qc.md

 This section summarizes the most important plots used for overall call set QC found in the `/plots/main_plots` directory.

-Example plots are provided from a high-quality dataset consisting of 161 samples from the 1000 Genome Project aligned with DRAGEN v3.7.8.
+Example plots are provided from a high-quality dataset consisting of 161 samples from the 1000 Genomes Project aligned with DRAGEN v3.7.8.
 Note that QC metrics and distributions will vary among data sets, particularly as sample size increases, and these examples are intended to provide a simple baseline for acceptable call set quality.
 Please see the [Recommendations](#recommendations) section for prescribed quality criteria.